 How to get to Trakai Island Castle?

 Depending on the traffic, you can get from Vilnius old town to Trakai Island Castle in under one hour.
-If you go there by car, it will take around 30-40 minutes and you will have to pay the parking.
+If you go there by car, it will take around 30-40 minutes and you will have to pay for the parking.
 The parking was ~2 Euros per hour.

 - Go to the Trakai Island Castle by bus

-Only 10 minutes away from the Gates of Dawn is the bus station (near the train station) for the bus that takes you to Trakai Island Castle.
+Only 10 minutes away from the Gates of Dawn in Vilnius is the bus station (near the train station) for the bus that takes you to Trakai Island Castle.
 When you get there, just ask at the ticket office/information office where the bus Trakai Castle is.

 The bus ticket costs €1.80 each way and can be bought on the bus.
 The bus runs every 30-40 minutes.
 You can find the bus schedule at the Tourist Info office at the Vilnius City hall.

 The bus ride to Trakai Castle takes about 45 minutes and then from the actual bus stop to the castle, you will have to walk 20 minutes.